-The welfare concerns facing farm animals during their time on-farm are extremely broad.
-Whilst some of these issues can be specific to a particular farm animal species, some issues can be applicable to a wide number of species.
+There are numerous different welfare concerns facing farm animals during their time on a farm.
+While some of these issues can be specific to a particular species, some can be experienced by any farm animal.

-The large scale farming of animals is a controversial issue.
-There's often concern that by scaling up the farm enterprise, the welfare of the animals will inevitably suffer, and the animals will be viewed as mere commodities.
+The large-scale farming of animals is a controversial issue.
+There's often concern that by increasing the size of a farm, the welfare of the animals will inevitably suffer and they'll be viewed as mere commodities.

-Where conditions or management are inadequate, welfare can clearly be compromised.
+Animal welfare is particularly concerning where conditions or management aren't good enough.
 But this is the case for all sizes of farm - large or small.
 It's not the scale of production that, in itself, has an impact on welfare, but the conditions that the animals are kept in.

-Find out more about our position on large scale farming, and what we're doing to improve the welfare of animals on farms of every size, by downloading our briefing paper on Large scale farming (PDF 260KB).
+Find out more about our position on this issue, and what we're doing to improve the welfare of animals on farms of every size, by reading our guide to large-scale farming.

 Antimicrobial Resistance (AMR)

-The widescale use of antimicrobials, and in particular antibiotics, is a worrying trend.
+We're worried about the widespread use of antimicrobials, and in particular antibiotics.
 Some antibiotics are becoming less effective at curing bacterial infections, and this must be addressed to safeguard the health of humans and animals in the future.